Introduction and Inspirations

 // Here you can put some extra information that the person reading your code might find useful.

-// This is the beginning of what it's going to be a very long comment.
+// This is the beginning of what it is going to be a very long comment.

 // Instead of making the user go all the way to the end of the line above